Nonprofit New York's Board of Directors

 Tuhina De O'Connor

-Tuhina is currently the Executive Director of the PAGNY Health & Research Foundation, whose goal is to support population research and excellent healthcare provision to marginalized communities.
-Ms. O’Connor has held leadership positions at several not-for-profit organizations, including Rockefeller Philanthropy Advisors, Robin Hood Foundation, and the New York Asian Women’s Center, where she was Executive Director for eight years.
-Tuhina serves on the boards of Nonprofit New York and Vibrant Emotional Health.
-She is a founding member of the Asian Women’s Giving Circle.
+Tuhina is currently the VP Institution Development, Hunter College.
+Ms. O'Connor has held leadership positions at several not-for-profit organizations, including Rockefeller Philanthropy Advisors, Robin Hood Foundation, and the New York Asian Women's Center, where she was Executive Director for eight years.
+Tuhina serves on the boards of nonprofit New York and Vibrant Emotional Health.
+She is a founding member of the Asian Women's Giving Circle.
 She has also served on the New York Women’s Foundation boards, the Lupus Foundation, the Human Services Council of NYC, and the NYS Coalition Against Domestic Violence.
-Tuhina received the NY Governor’s Award to End Domestic Violence in 2002 and the Hero Award from the Robin Hood Foundation in 2003 for her work at the NY Asian Women’s Center.
+Tuhina received the NY Governor's Award to End Domestic Violence in 2002 and the Hero Award from the Robin Hood Foundation in 2003 for her work at the NY Asian Women’s Center.

 Ronda is the retired founding CEO of the Primary Care Development Corporation (PCDC).
 She served on the original workgroup that conceptualized, designed, and established PCDC in 1993.
 PCDC has since gone national, financing over 130 primary care projects valued at over $1 billion and creating the capacity to provide 3.5 million medical visits annually.
 Ronda served as Vice President for Corporate Planning and Intergovernmental Affairs for the NYC Health and Hospitals Corporation, the nation's largest municipal hospital system, Associate Analyst at the New York State Financial Control Board, Director of Acute Care for the Health Planning Council of Greater Boston, and Director of the nonprofit Health Policy Advisory Center.
 She speaks and has written broadly on health care topics.
 She is a fellow of the New York Academy of Medicine; Chair of the NY School-Based Health Foundation, Board member of the Community Health Care Network; former Treasurer of the Healthcare Executive Forum; and former co-chair of the Herman Biggs Society.

-Roland is the new Executive Director of Building Together and former President and CEO of the Waterfront Alliance.
+Roland is a consultant.
 A lifetime New Yorker, Roland Lewis has worked in the field of community development since 1984.
 For nine years, he served as a partner in the law firm of Dellapa, Lewis, and Perseo, whose clients included nonprofit organizations, civic groups, churches, cooperative corporations, and private real estate developers.
 In 1997 Roland became the executive director of Habitat for Humanity New York City.
 He led the organization for 10 years, guiding it to become one of the top producers in the region and a nationally emulated model for Habitat for Humanity locations in other urban settings.
 In early 2007, Roland took the helm of the Waterfront Alliance.
 Under his leadership, the Waterfront Alliance has organized a powerful constituency for a better waterfront.
 It has instituted new programs, initiated and helped create a new waterfront plan for the City of New York, and become the leading waterfront policy organization in the New York region, known nationally and internationally.
 Recognized as a community development, waterfront, and nonprofit expert, Roland has written extensively and spoken widely on these topics.

 Meridith is Chief Executive Officer of the Girl Scouts of Greater New York.
 In this role, she leads an enthusiastic and committed 60-person team as they work to realize a clear vision: a New York City in which every girl feels empowered to lead in her community, the workplace, and the world.In her time at the Girl Scouts of Greater New York, Meridith oversaw the launch of Troop 6000, a Girl Scout troop specially designed to serve girls living in the New York City shelter system.
 Since assuming her post as Chief Executive Officer, Meridith has received a New York City Council Citation for the Queens Impact Award and a New York City Council St. Pats for All Community Leadership Award Citation for her work with youth in her community.
 She was honored by Congressman Crowley with the 2018 Community Impact Award; was included on Brown Brothers Harriman’s ‘18 Women to Watch in 2018’ list; was named a 2018 SPOKEies Award winner, honoring leaders who communicate honestly and effectively on behalf of their organization; and was recognized in 2018 by City & State as one of the Responsible 100 in the category of philanthropy and nonprofits.